 - Surface Water Drainage/Water Collection: French Drains and catch basins, channel drains, and swales are surface water drainage systems that collect and direct excess water from areas like roads, patios, or lawns to prevent flooding.
 In comparison, swales are shallow channels that naturally direct water away, while catch basins and channel drains direct water into underground pipes, effectively managing harmful rainfall and diverting water away from the building’s foundation.

-- Exterior waterproofing: To avoid water buildup, build drainage systems around your outside perimeter foundation.
+- Exterior Waterproofing: To avoid water buildup, build drainage systems around your outside perimeter foundation.

-- Interior waterproofing: Employs perforated drain pipes and a sump pump to control excess water problems.
+- Interior Waterproofing: Employs perforated drain pipes and a sump pump to control excess water problems.